 Wi-Fi still has a notoriously weak signal if you aren’t within a couple of meters of the hub, so you may anticipate signal dropouts if using outdoor wireless security cameras connected to a hub several meters away and inside the property.

-Mobile data achieves the same thing as Wi-Fi: it allows you to access the internet.
-Though Wi-Fi provides a more reliable connection, the advantage of using data is that you can use it anywhere within the signal range of your network provider.
+Mobile data achieves the same thing as Wi-Fi: it allows you to access the internet wirelessly.
+Though Wi-Fi provides a more reliable connection, the advantage of using 4G or 5G is that you can use it anywhere within the signal range of your network provider.

 If you live in an urban area, you’re likely to be covered in most places.
 Though it is far less common to find cameras that support cellular communication, it certainly isn’t unheard of.